zokam1411/milestone-project-4/README.md

 Result: Adding reviews works as it should.
 The reviews counter increse with every review.
 Newest review are on the top.
 Each review shows author and date created.

+#### Superuser

+1. As a Superuser, I want to add, edit and delete news.
+- From any page in application locate and click 'News' link on navbar.
+- Adding post:
+    - On 'News' page under the main header click on 'ADD NEW POST' button.
+    - On 'Add new post' page fill out form and click 'ADD POST' button.
+    - You will be redirected to 'Post detail' page.
+- Edit post:
+    - On 'News' page locate post you want edit and click on title.
+    - On 'Post detail' page Click 'Edit' link
+    - On 'Edit' page update prepopulated form and click 'EDIT POST' button.
+    - You will be redirected to 'Post detail' page.
+- Delete product:
+    - On 'News' page locate post you want edit and click on title.
+    - On 'Post detail' page Click 'Delete' link
+    - You will be redirected to 'News' page.

+Result: All CRUD functionality works as it should.
+All forms are visible.
+While adding new post, superuser can use HTML language to style post content.
+After add, new post will be stored in database.

+2. As a Superuser, I want to delete comments under individual news.
+- From any page in application locate and click 'News' link on navbar.
+- Click on post title you want to delete a comment.
+- Scroll down to comments section.
+- Each comment will have 'Delete' link on the bottom.
+- Click 'Delete'.

+Result: Comment delete functionality works as it should.
+The comment counter decrease with every deleted comment.
+Superuser can delete any individual comment.
+After delete is successful he will be redirected to the same post page.

+3. As a Superuser, I want to add, edit and delete products in shop.
+- From any page in application locate and click 'Shop' link on navbar.
+- Adding product:
+    - On 'Shop' page under the main header click on 'ADD NEW PRODUCT' button.
+    - On 'Add new post' page fill out form and click 'ADD POST' button.
+    - You will be redirected to 'Product detail' page.
+- Edit product:
+    - On 'Shop' page locate product you want edit and click on image or title.
+    - On 'Product detail' page Click 'Edit' link
+    - On 'Edit' page update prepopulated form and click 'EDIT PRODUCT' button.
+    - You will be redirected to 'Product detail' page.
+- Delete product:
+    - On 'Shop' page locate product you want edit and click on image or title.
+    - On 'Product detail' page Click 'Delete' link
+    - You will be redirected to 'Shop' page.

+Result: All CRUD functionality works as it should.
+All forms are visible.
+While adding new product, superuser can use HTML language to style post dscription.
+After add, new product will be stored in database.

+4. As a Superuser, I want to delete products reviews.
+- From any page in application locate and click 'Shop' link on navbar.
+- Locate product card you want to delete review.
+- Click on product image or title to go to 'Product detail'.
+- Click review tab.
+- Each review will have 'Delete' link on the bottom.
+- Click 'Delete'.